Our work

 • Solar protection lights have been provided for all Back to Nature project members.

-Main activities and goals for 2024 and 2025:
+Main activities and goals for 2025, 2026 and 2027:

-• Construction of more boreholes, dams.
+• Construction of 1 more borehole and several dams.